ECRI Institute

-ECRI (originally founded as Emergency Care Research Institute) is an independent nonprofit organization tasked with "improving the safety, quality, and cost-effectiveness of care across all healthcare settings worldwide."
+ECRI (originally founded as Emergency Care Research Institute) is an American independent healthcare research nonprofit organization in Plymouth Meeting, Pennsylvania.
+It is tasked with "improving the safety, quality, and cost-effectiveness of care across all healthcare settings worldwide."

 History

 In the early 1960s, Joel J. Nobel, a surgeon and inventor, founded the institute after a four-year-old boy died when a resuscitator failed to work.
 Nobel utilized the institute to focus on improving cardiopulmonary resuscitation technology, design, and deployment.

 Among Nobel's inventions was the MAX Cart, a mobile resuscitation system.
 Designed and patented in 1965 during Nobel's residency at Pennsylvania Hospital, the cart carries instruments for cardiopulmonary resuscitation and other medical supplies while functioning as a support litter.
 A prototype is in the permanent collection of the Medicine and Science Division of the Smithsonian National Museum of American History.
 In 1966, Life profiled the invention in a feature called "MAX, the Lifesaver."

 ECRI began comparative evaluations of medical device brands and models in 1971.
 Since its designation as an Evidence-based Practice Center with the Agency for Healthcare Research and Quality (AHRQ) in 1997, it has undertaken reviews of clinical procedures using meta-analysis for the Medicare program, other federal and state agencies, and clinical specialty organizations.

 In 2001, Jeffrey C. Lerner became ECRI Institute's second president and CEO.
 In 2018, Marcus Schabacker became ECRI's third president and CEO.

 The Institute for Safe Medication Practices became an ECRI affiliate in 2020.

+The organization rebranded as ECRI Institute in 2007.
 On March 8, 2020, the organization rebranded as ECRI.